tsluyter/BoKS-Puppet/README.md

 ## Release Notes/Contributors/Etc. **Optional**

-Initial release with a working, basic module (24/02/2016).
+* Initial release with a working, basic module (24/02/2016).
+* Release 0.2 adds multiple settings from $BOKS_etc/ENV and managing the BoKS SSHD (27/02/2016).